aufdenpunkt/python-safety-check/README.md

 ### ENV variables

-To let the script know, where your `requirements.txt` file located is, you have to set the `DEP_PATH` environment variable.
+To let the script know, where your `requirements.txt` file located is, you can to set the `DEP_PATH` environment variable.
+By default, the script will check the root of the repository for `requirements.txt` file.
 See the example above.

 ### Parameters